 Tabel 1. genetic algorithm parameter

-We compare the performance of our optimal caching scheme with MPC (most popular caching) schemes, which uses global static content popularity and each BS stores the most populay files until its cache is full.
+We compare the performance of our optimal caching scheme with MPC (most popular caching) schemes, which uses global static content popularity and each BS stores the most popular files until its cache is full.

-A. Capacity Based System Tthroughput Performance
+A. Capacity Based System Throughput Performance

 Fig. 4 illustrate the performance of our proposed scheme where we set γ=0.7 and μ=4.
 Fig. 4 shows the effective capacity based system throughput when the num of users varies in the network.
 Obviously we see that as the number of user increases, the system throughout improves and the mobility-aware caching strategy always outperforms the MPC strategy.
 This is because that files cached in the SBS and MBS changes according to users’ location and preference.
 Hence, it can match the user request better and reduce the transmition delay.